 Parameter Description Preview Options Enable Blur: Renders blur effects derived from the Blur-Directional, Blur-Radial, and Blur-Variable in the Render View window.
 Enable Line Texture: Renders line texture in the Render view.
 Enable Focus: Renders focus effects from the Focus-Apply and Focus-Set nodes.
-Preview Images Cache Size in RAM (in Mb): Cache size in RAM for intermediate preview images (Mb).
-Cache Path and Capacity on Disk (in Mb): You can use this field to specify one or several storage location for the Render View disk cache.
-If you do, you must specify the path and the desired storage limit of each location, in this format: Directory path; Capacity (in megabytes) If you want to specify several storage spaces, you must specify the path and capacity of each storage space, in this format: Directory path 1; Capacity (in megabytes) of directory 1; Directory path 2; Capacity (in megabytes) of directory 2
+Render View Image Cache Cache Size (Percentage of System RAM): The percentage of RAM on your machine to reserve for the Render View cache.
+Disk Cache: If enabled, Harmony will also use your machine's storage space to store Render View image cache, increasing its total capacity.
+Cache Path and Capacity on Disk (in MB): You can use this field to specify one or several storage location for the Render View disk cache.
+If you do, you must specify the path and the desired storage limit of each location, in this format: Directory path;Capacity (in megabytes) If you want to specify several storage spaces, you must specify the path and capacity of each storage space, in this format: Directory path 1;Capacity (in megabytes) of directory 1;Directory path 2;Capacity (in megabytes) of directory 2